MODERN DAY NEWS WITH A HEALTHY DOSE OF RETRO REVIEWS

-With just 20 standard levels and 10 winter levels even chasing all 3 stars the game came to an end far too soon.
+With just 20 standard levels and 10 winter levels even chasing all 3 stars on each level the game came to an end sooner than I expected.

 (It is worth noting the Steam version includes a level creator where you can play other players levels or create your own but this isn't considered in for this review as it's not the steam version being reviewed)

-For those who would like to extend their play time all 30 levels have a 3 stars target that are accomplished by having a set number of Zombies alive or within a certain time frame depending on the level.
+All 30 levels have a 3 stars target that are accomplished by having a set number of Zombies alive or beating the level within a certain time frame depending on level scenario.

-While at least half of the games 30 levels will probably result in a 3 star game on it's first clear run through there some will require a reasonable amount of strategy and a small handful of levels that require an almost perfect plan to have any hope of getting the 3 stars.
+Half of the games 30 levels will probably result in a 3 stars on your first clear run through but there are a few that will require a reasonable amount of strategy and a small handful of levels that require an almost perfect plan to have any hope of getting the 3 stars.

 Once all 90 stars are obtained the only thing really left to do in the console version is speed runs.

-To help with motivation on for the competitive type there are online leader boards for the fastest time to complete each level as well as all 20 summer levels set and all 10 winter levels.
+To help with motivation for the competitive type there are online leaderboards for the fastest times to complete each of the games 30 levels where number of surviving Zombies is not a factor.

-I don’t really consider myself to be the most competitive player in the world (Most of the time) but I found it rather motivating selecting a level and knocking even a few seconds off my best time to help me move up the overall leaderboard but i'm not sure it will be much of a selling point to the majority.
+I'm not the most competitive player in the world (most of the time) but I did spend a little time on this knocking even a few seconds off my best time to help me move up the overall leaderboard but i'm not sure it will be much of a selling point to the majority.

 A few years ago I even managed to rank number 1 in the world for a few hours on the winter levels before being overtaken once again If only I had a screenshot!

 Perhaps one day I’ll be back to try reclaim that crown and I can start a Legacy Word record series in the features section.

-The music is a little repetitive but it’s inoffensive, while the graphics are a little basic looking but the cartoon style is bright and colourful enough for the type of game it is.
+The music is repetitive but inoffensive, while the graphics are a little basic looking but the cartoon style is bright and colourful enough for the type of game it is.

 Your main zombie character (at least to me) looks something similar to that creature from Futurama (I don’t know his name it’s not a show for me) and the rest of the characters have their own unique little zombie transformations once they’ve joined your undead army like everything else there is nothing amazing about them but it all fits in with well enough given the likely budget of the game development and the very low selling price of the game.